eZanmoto/dock/README.md

 inside containers, back to the actual paths on the host.
 This can allow bind-mounting to be utilised to any depth of container nesting, as long as all paths are reachable on the host.

+### `cache_mounts`

+`cache_mounts` exists to help in scenarios where a volume should be available to a container, but where the container is run with a non-`root` user.
+Before a container is run by `dock`, `dock` recursively updates the permissions of volume directories to be open (`0777`), so that they can be written to by non-`root` users.

+The reason for this functionality is because, by default, volumes created by `docker` are owned by root, and so can't generally be written to by non-`root` users.
+Solving this can be tricky when wanting to run a container with a non-`root` user, because changing the directory permissions requires `root` permissions.
+Switching between users is possible during a `docker build`, but it's generally not recommended to mount volumes during `docker build`, so the solution ideally happens after this.
+Different options are possible, such as using `sudo`, `su`, scripts with sticky bits, or possibly using BuildKit, but `cache_mounts` can be used as a general, image-independent mechanism to handle this scenario.

 Development
 -----------